 ALL of your family members (and family friends).
 What's needed is contact information (phone number, home address, email), and invitations (can be formal or informal).

 WHAT DOES IT COST

 All reunions cost money.
 How much depends on the type of reunion and where you have it.
-It could be a one-day event, picnic, dinner dance/ ball/banquet, or an entire weekend with two-three days of planned activities.
+It could be a one-day event, picnic, dinner dance, or banquet, or an entire weekend with two to three days of planned activities.
 Some reunions last four days to a week.

 WHEN SHOULD YOU HAVE IT